Image-Text-Image Knowledge Transfer for Lifelong Person Re-Identification with Hybrid Clothing States: Methodology

-\textbf{Project-then-learn.} To transfer the knowledge from text to image space effectively, we use the text embeddings to guide the learning of $\mathcal{G}_{t}$ by projecting image features on the text space and then updating the ReID model, \textit{i.e.}, the image encoder, to accumulate new knowledge.
+To transfer the knowledge from text to image space effectively, we use the text embeddings to guide the learning of $\mathcal{G}_{t}$ by projecting image features on the text space and then updating the ReID model, \textit{i.e.}, the image encoder, to accumulate new knowledge.
 Formally,

-where $f_{i}^{(t)}$ means the image feature of the $i$-th image with the identity label $y_{i}^{(t)}$, and ${f^{S}}^{(t)}$ is the adapted text embeddings and initialized with the L2 normalized text embeddings $T^{(t)}$, and ${f_{j}^{S}}^{(t)}$ denotes the adapted text embedding of the $j$-th identity. $N^{(t)}$ denotes the number of identities in the $t$-th dataset. $\epsilon$ is a small constant for label smoothing regularization~\cite{inception_v3}, which is simply set to 0.1.
+where $f_{i}^{(t)}$ means the image feature of the $i$-th image with the identity label $y_{i}^{(t)}$, $i \in [1, n^{(t)}]$, and $n^{(t)}$ is the total number of the images in $\mathcal{D}^{(t)}_{train}$. ${f^{S}}^{(t)}$ is the adapted text embeddings that is initialized with the L2 normalized text embeddings $\mathbf{T}^{(t)}$, and ${f_{j}^{S}}^{(t)}$ denotes the adapted text embedding of the $j$-th identity. $\epsilon$ is a small constant for label smoothing regularization~\cite{inception_v3}, which is simply set to 0.1.
 Notably, Eq.~\ref{eq:v2t_id} is effective in fine-tuning the image encoder $\mathcal{G}_{t}$ together with text embeddings.
 As a result, with the help of the slow-paced learner, both image encoder and text embeddings can be slowly updated so that new knowledge is accumulated without forgetting the old.

-We still keep the original projection loss $\mathcal{L}_{proj}$ proposed in \cite{li2023clip} to strengthen the learning of the image encoder, because it experimentally brings performance gains.
+Since the $\mathcal{L}_{id}$ loss uses the adapted text embeddings, the learned text semantics from the first stage can be gradually lost.
+Therefore, we also use the $\mathcal{L}_{proj}$ loss~\cite{li2023clip}, which keeps the learned text embeddings frozen and uses them to guide the learning of the image encoder. $\mathcal{L}_{proj}$ can alleviate the loss of text semantics in the knowledge adaptation and projection process.
+It is formulated as:

 where ${f_{j}^{T}}^{(t)}$ is the text embedding of the $j$-th identity.